 - Pipe cleaners

 Toys to Purchase for donation to Shelter pets

 Homemade Fun for Shelter Pets

 You, your family, classroom or service group can brighten the day of a shelter pet by making some of these fun and easy toys that are sure to provide hours of fun and entertainment while they await their forever home.
 You can even make these for your own pets too!

 Download the following enrichment toy instructions and decide which project is right for you!
-When you are finished with your project, you may drop it off during business hours or contact our Education and Outreach Coordinator at (306) 543-6363 ext.
-224 or [email protected] and make an appointment to tour the shelter to share your gifts in person with our shelter pets.
+When you are finished with your project, you may drop it off during business hours.
 Please note that frozen treats are for home use only.